Analyse qualitative data

 Marking the text

 Once you have your codes, you are ready to start marking the text.
-You can tag (which can be done with software – see Using software section) particular bits of text for later indexing.
+You can tag (which can be done with software – see below) particular bits of text for later indexing.
 You can also mark the codes manually against your transcript, for example having a separate column for the codes.

 Once you begin to see the relationships between codes, you begin to identify of a pattern, which can form the basis for a theoretical model.